jurader/covid19_xp/README.md

 # Dataset
 Our dataset for training and testing the model is available from the following URL: https://www.dropbox.com/s/urb8kwnd6sigom5/preprocessed.tar?dl=0

 Our dataset contains 215, 533, and 500 chest X-ray images of COVID-19 pneumonia, non-COVID-19 pneumonia, and the healthy.
 These images are collected from http://arxiv.org/abs/2003.11597 and https://www.kaggle.com/c/rsna-pneumonia-detection-challenge.

 # Paper
-If the source code of this repository is used, please cite the following preprint paper.
+If the source code of this repository is used, please cite the following preprint.

 Mizuho Nishio, Shunjiro Noguchi, Hidetoshi Matsuo, Takamichi Murakami.